geudde/attic-chest/pages/03.season-2/07.meeting-19/03.pastor/docs.md

 <div class="author">Communicated by Mrs Kay</div>

-What eager crouds to greet thy glad return
+What eager crowds to greet thy glad return
 &emsp;Within the temple’s sacred precincts throng;
 &emsp;Each face looks glad, and ev’ry grateful tongue
 Declares the joys which in each bosom burn: